Tcknepper/APIAutomationFramework/README.md

 APIAutomationFramework

-I created this project to build on the previous things I learned making the AutomationFramework project.
+I created this project to build on the previous experience I gained making the AutomationFramework project.
 In order to expand my knowledge in Software Quality Assurance I decided to learn API testing.
 I started with API tests in PostMan and then used that to move into making automated tests in Java with REST Assured.
 I made this project to help test myself and solidify what I had learned.
 The project uses the GitHub API to create and delete repositories in a dummy